New EPA administrator: ‘Science is back’

 Regan vowed to use the agency's considerable authority to tackle climate change on multiple fronts.

-He said the agency will take another look at the Trump administration’s rollback of tailpipe emissions rules for new cars and trucks, as well as his predecessors’ effort to revoke California’s long-standing authority to set its own fuel-efficiency standards for automobiles.
+He said the agency will take another look at the Trump administration’s rollback of tailpipe emissions rules for new cars and trucks, as well as his predecessors’ efforts to revoke California’s long-standing authority to set its own fuel-efficiency standards for automobiles.
 That waiver had been granted under the Clean Air Act by previous administrations.

 “I’m definitely a fan of statutory authority, and states’ rights and autonomy,” Regan said, adding, “The transportation sector is very important in our greenhouse gas goals.”